money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 #### You sent too low amount:

 It reverts if the amount is not valid given a maximum in common base token currency and the error message will be "amount is not enough".
-[TODO: COMENTAR DE DONDE SE SACA ESTE MINIMO]

 If the transaction reverts, all your funds will be returned (except the fee paid to the network).

 #### You sent too high lifespan:

 If the lifespan is not valid given a maximum value then it reverts and sends the error message will be "Lifespan too high".
-[TODO: COMENTAR DE DONDE SE SACA ESTE LIFESPAN]

 If the transaction reverts, all your funds will be returned (except the fee paid to the network).